8-9 April 2016

 This year's conference will also have the third competition for the best student paper.
 The Abels-Johnson Award for Excellence is named for the two scholars who gave us examples of their own outstanding scholarship at the first of these conferences, back in 2007: Richard Abels of the United States Naval Academy and David Johnson of Florida State University.
 Interested students should contact either of the conference organizers so as to submit their manuscript in advance of the conference.
 The award will be announced on the Saturday of the conference after being judged by one of the plenary speakers.

-All of the panels on Friday (except the First Plenary Address) and Saturday will be held in the Blackwell Hall Virginia Room, with registration taking place in the foyer of the Nance Room.
+All of the panels on Friday (except the First Plenary Address) and Saturday will be held in the lower floor of the Chichester Science Building, with registration taking place in the foyer of the Nance Room.
 Often called the D-Hall, the Dorrill Building is building #28 on the campus map, nearly at the very center of campus.
 Parking for the entire conference has been reserved in the Brock Commons Parking Garage (in the slots marked for visitors), which is located at #48 on the campus map.
 It can be approached from either the east or west on Bedford St. There will be directional signs to assist you in locating the parking lot and the meeting facilities.